feravolt/FeraLab_GB_Firmware--archive/README.md

 FeraKernel-GingerBread
 ======================

-Reborned Gingerbread Kernel for es209ra
+Reborned Gingerbread Kernel for es209ra (SonyEricsson x10i/a) By FeraVolt.